 United Arab Emirates

-Sand Partridge Ammoperdix heyi ©Steve Arlow Website
+Sand Partridge Ammoperdix heyi ©Dubi Shapiro Website

 Birding the United Arab Emirates

 The topography of the country is relatively varied with large areas of sand and gravel desert, with high dunes inland and lower meandering dunes systems in the north and east (often with large shading ghaf trees) reaching the coast except where urban development has taken place and in western Abu Dhabi where extensive sabkha salt-flats prevail.
 The Hajar mountains are bounded to the west by a narrow Acacia savannah on a down-washed gravel plain, while the mountains themselves rise abruptly to 2000-3000 feet.
-Many wadis (valleys) warrant exploration, especially those supporting permanent freshwater pools.
+Many wadis warrant exploration, especially those supporting permanent freshwater pools.
 Inter-tidal areas abound, with many khors (blind tidal inlets) vital for migratory waterfowl although not all necessarily easy to work.
 Accessible areas of mangrove are rather few although the habitat is widespread.

 Pre-eminent though is the drive-in site of Khor Kalba, straddling the border with Oman on the Gulf of Oman coast, with the resident endemic kalbaensis subspecies of White-collared Kingfisher readily found together with, in most months, Indian Pond Heron.